trueos/pcbsd/src-qt5/docs/postinstall.rst

 * **Specify UID:** by default, the user will be assigned the next available User ID (UID).
 If you need to force a specific UID, you can set it here.
 Note that you cannot set a UID lower than 1001 or specify a UID that is already in use by another user account.

-A new feature in |version| is the ability to use a removable device, such as a USB stick, as the user's encrypted home directory.
+PC-BSD® provides the ability to use a removable device, such as a USB stick, as the user's encrypted home directory.
 This is useful in a multi-user or multi-computer environment as it provides the user with secure access to their encrypted files.
 When a user is configured to use :ref:`PersonaCrypt`, their username will only appear in the login menu if the removable media associated with that PC-BSD® system is inserted and they must input the password associated with the removable device in order to login.